- Course Number:

-Course DescriptionApproaches to estate planning, including wills, trusts, shared ownership, gifts and life insurance are covered.
-Includes objectives people have for estate planning, probate and the estate, and structures and results of different estate plans.
+Course DescriptionCovers approaches to estate planning, including wills, trusts, shared ownership, gifts and life insurance.
+Includes objectives for estate planning, probate and the estate, and structures and results of different estate plans.
 Prerequisites/concurrent: PL 101.
 Audit available.

 Students will be provided with information about the various types of ownership of property and will discuss how these types of ownership apply to estate planning.
 Students will be introduced to terminology specific to estate planning.
 Attention will be directed to practical estate planning procedures as they apply to tasks most typically performed by legal assistants.

-This is an elective course for either a certificate or a degree in the Legal Assistant program at Portland Community College.
+This is an elective course for either a certificate or a degree in the Paralegal program at Portland Community College.
 Course work may include, but is not limited to, the use of texts, state statutes and rules, journal articles, lecture, group discussion and activities, guest speakers, and student presentations.

 Intended Outcomes for the course

 - Distinguish among the various types of property ownership, and identify and apply alternate estate planning techniques.

 - Obtain appropriate and relevant information from clients in estate planning situations through use of checklists and other practice aids for estate planning.

-- Identify and apply ethical issues and requirements for legal assistants working in estate planning.
+- Identify and apply ethical issues and requirements for paralegals working in estate planning.

 - Ownership of Property: Fee Simple, Tenancy in Common, Joint Tenancy, Estate by the Entirety, and Life Estates.